blueskyfish/heringsfish-cli/readme.md

 # Heringsfish Command Line Interface (cli)

 > Command Line Interface to manages the [Glassfish][glassfish] / [Payara][payara] Application Server and the maven deployment on local machine
+>
+> This is the last version of the version 0.x.x

 ## Table of Content